People

 Recent Edited Volumes:

-Ofer Ashkenazi, Thomas Pegelow-Kaplan (eds.), Rethinking Jewish History and Memory Through Photography (forthcoming 2025, SUNY)
+Ofer Ashkenazi, Thomas Pegelow-Kaplan (eds.), Rethinking Jewish History and Memory Through Photography (SUNY, 2025)

 Ulrike Pilarczyk, Ofer Ashkenazi, Arne Homann (eds.), Hachschara und Jugend-Alija.
 Wege jüdischer Jugend nach Palästine, 1918-1940 (Gifhorn: Gemeinnützige Bildungs- und Kultur des Landkreises Gifhorn, 2020)